What is BCD and how does a BCD work?

 BCD stands for buoyancy compensating device.
 This is what you wear during dives to help you float at both the surface and deep in the water.

 Have you ever stopped to wonder how the jacket you put on before a dive actually functions?
 How is it possible that this floating device still lets you swim down to deep waters, for example?
 Or even what the basic parts of a buoyancy compensating device are?

-Or maybe you are an experienced diver and looking for a different kind of BCD to add to your scuba diving gear because you want to change your type of dives.
+Or maybe you are an experienced diver and looking for different types of BCDs to add to your scuba diving gear because you want to change your type of dives.
 There is a wide variety of BCDs available, each one more suitable for a different dive style.

 How Does a BCD Work and Why Do We Need One?

 Whatever your reason, it helps to know how a BCD works exactly.
-Here is a quick overview of the workings of a buoyancy compensating device and why us divers need to use one underwater and how you can improve on your buoyancy control whilst scuba diving.
+Here is a quick overview of the workings of a buoyancy compensating device, why us divers need to use one underwater and how you can improve on your buoyancy control whilst scuba diving.

 What Is Buoyancy?

 Having control over your BCD allows you to swim down to deeper depths, stay at a specific level and float to the surface.
 In other words, it gives you control over your buoyancy as the name suggests.

 To understand how a BCD works you need to understand the concept of buoyancy.
 Basically, buoyancy is the balance between two opposite forces – in this case, the upward force of the water versus the downward force of your weight and gear.

 Being buoyant means that you float, either at a certain level underwater or at the surface because the upward force is greater than the downward force.
 Being negatively buoyant means that you sink because the downward force is greater than the upward force.

 How much air is inside your BCD in combination with your body weight and gear weight determines how buoyant you are.

 Inflating it increases the upward force causing you to rise in the water while deflating it increases the downward force and lets you dive deeper.